chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 ## {.tabset}

 ### AND Gate
-if all inputs are **true**, then it will give an output.
-But if only ONE of the inputs is false, there will be no output.
+Requires all wires connected to the gate to be activated, otherwise outputs no signal from the gate.

 Demo:
 <div class="input-container">